hyperledger-archives/sawtooth-sdk-java/docs/source/using_java_sdk.rst

 The process of encoding information to be submitted to a distributed ledger is generally non-trivial.
 A series of cryptographic safeguards are used to confirm identity and data validity.
-Hyperledger Sawtooth is no different, but the Java SDK does provide client functionality that abstracts away most of these details, and greatly simplifies the process of making changes to the blockchain.
+Hyperledger Sawtooth is no different, but the Java SDK provides client functionality that handles most of these details and greatly simplifies the process of making changes to the blockchain.